grpc/grpc.io/content/en/docs/languages/objective-c/basics.md

 happens during the call).

-The request-streaming method `RecordRoute` expects a stream of `RTGPoint`s from the cient.
+The request-streaming method `RecordRoute` expects a stream of `RTGPoint`s from the client.
 This stream can be written to the gRPC call object after the call starts.

 ```objective-c